Rachel Olson

 Location: Xwmélch’tstn, West Vancouver Office

-Rachel is a citizen of the Tr’ondek Hwech’in First Nation from the Yukon territory.
-She has been a researcher in First Nation communities since 1998, working on various projects, from oral history, traditional land use and natural resource management to First Nations health issues.
+Rachel (she/her) is a citizen of the Tr’ondek Hwech’in First Nation from the Yukon territory.
+She has been a researcher in First Nation communities since 1998, working on various projects from oral history, traditional land use and natural resource management, to First Nations health issues.
 She has a Master of Research in Social Anthropology from the University of Aberdeen, Scotland.
 In May 2013, Rachel completed a PhD in Social Anthropology from the University of Sussex, looking at the politics of midwifery care and childbirth in Manitoba First Nations communities.

 Rachel has worked as a consultant for the LINKS (Local and Indigenous Knowledge Systems) program at UNESCO in Paris, France and at the First Nations Centre at the National Aboriginal Health Organization on their maternal care file.
 She works closely with the National Aboriginal Council of Midwives (NACM) as a researcher and writer for their Aboriginal Health and Human Resource Initiative projects.